 How do I book an inspection?

 - Need to find the age of a house?
-Visit e-Value BC on the BC Asssement site and type in the address.
+Visit BC Assessment and type in the address.

 - View our DBS Report submitted monthly to Statistics Canada

 - CRD Regional Source Control Program ensure you are following regulations to reduce the amount of contaminants discharged into the district's sanitary sewer systems.